satsummit/satsummit.github.io/source/_speakers/drew-bollinger.md

 ---
-title: Christoph Koettl
+title: Drew Bollinger
-company: New York Times
+company: Development Seed
-role: Senior Video Journalist
+role: Developer
-twitter: ckoettl
+twitter: drewbo19
 website:
-avatar: Christoph_Koettl.jpg
+avatar: Drew_Bollinger.png
 featured: false
 related_insights:

 ---
-Christoph Koettl is a senior video journalist at The New York Times, specializing in geospatial and open-source research.
-He is an expert on armed conflicts, human rights and social media research and verification.
-He previously was part of Amnesty International’s Crisis Response Team, where he founded and edited the Citizen Evidence Lab.
+Drew is a data analyst and software developer at Development Seed, with rich experience running advanced statistical and spatial analysis.
+He leads the machine learning team and has a keen eye for building useful products and interfaces.
+Drew has built several highly-usable satellite imagery browsers that allows users to easily search and sort through open earth observation data.